The Container Store Group (NYSE:TCS) Updates FY 2022 Earnings Guidance

 The Container Store Group (NYSE:TCS – Get Rating) issued an update on its FY 2022 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of $1.20-$1.30 for the period, compared to the consensus earnings per share estimate of $1.44.
 The company issued revenue guidance of $1.13 billion-$1.13 billion, compared to the consensus revenue estimate of $1.07 billion.The Container Store Group also updated its Q1 2022 guidance to $0.15-$0.20 EPS.

-The Container Store Group (NYSE:TCS – Get Rating) last posted its quarterly earnings data on Tuesday, May 17th.
-The specialty retailer reported $0.46 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.26 by $0.20.
+The Container Store Group (NYSE:TCS – Get Rating) last released its earnings results on Tuesday, May 17th.
+The specialty retailer reported $0.46 earnings per share for the quarter, topping analysts’ consensus estimates of $0.32 by $0.14.
 The Container Store Group had a net margin of 7.47% and a return on equity of 20.73%.
-During the same period in the previous year, the firm earned $0.71 earnings per share.
-On average, sell-side analysts anticipate that The Container Store Group will post 1.25 earnings per share for the current year.
+The firm had revenue of $305.55 million for the quarter, compared to analyst estimates of $281.32 million.
+During the same period in the prior year, the firm earned $0.71 earnings per share.
+As a group, equities research analysts anticipate that The Container Store Group will post 1.25 EPS for the current year.

-Several institutional investors have recently added to or reduced their stakes in the company.
-Quantbot Technologies LP bought a new position in shares of The Container Store Group during the 1st quarter valued at $70,000.
-Goldman Sachs Group Inc. raised its holdings in shares of The Container Store Group by 85.5% during the 1st quarter.
-Goldman Sachs Group Inc. now owns 109,399 shares of the specialty retailer’s stock valued at $894,000 after purchasing an additional 50,434 shares in the last quarter.
-Maverick Capital Ltd. acquired a new position in The Container Store Group in the 1st quarter valued at $130,000.
-PDT Partners LLC grew its stake in The Container Store Group by 199.7% in the 1st quarter.
-PDT Partners LLC now owns 80,913 shares of the specialty retailer’s stock valued at $661,000 after buying an additional 53,913 shares during the last quarter.
-Finally, IHT Wealth Management LLC grew its stake in The Container Store Group by 215.9% in the 1st quarter.
-IHT Wealth Management LLC now owns 44,851 shares of the specialty retailer’s stock valued at $366,000 after buying an additional 30,651 shares during the last quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in TCS.
+Front Street Capital Management Inc. lifted its holdings in shares of The Container Store Group by 5.1% during the first quarter.
+Front Street Capital Management Inc. now owns 2,590,491 shares of the specialty retailer’s stock worth $21,164,000 after purchasing an additional 125,927 shares during the period.
+BlackRock Inc. lifted its holdings in shares of The Container Store Group by 5.1% during the fourth quarter.
+BlackRock Inc. now owns 2,270,276 shares of the specialty retailer’s stock worth $22,657,000 after purchasing an additional 110,071 shares during the period.
+Dimensional Fund Advisors LP lifted its holdings in shares of The Container Store Group by 25.2% during the first quarter.
+Dimensional Fund Advisors LP now owns 2,043,053 shares of the specialty retailer’s stock worth $16,692,000 after purchasing an additional 410,814 shares during the period.
+Vanguard Group Inc. lifted its holdings in shares of The Container Store Group by 6.0% during the first quarter.
+Vanguard Group Inc. now owns 1,677,861 shares of the specialty retailer’s stock worth $13,707,000 after purchasing an additional 95,335 shares during the period.
+Finally, Bank of America Corp DE lifted its holdings in shares of The Container Store Group by 0.9% during the first quarter.
+Bank of America Corp DE now owns 959,364 shares of the specialty retailer’s stock worth $7,837,000 after purchasing an additional 8,426 shares during the period.
 Institutional investors and hedge funds own 84.83% of the company’s stock.

 The Container Store Group Company Profile (Get Rating)